Beginner Tips on How to Solve the NY Times Crossword

 From Making Crosswords out of Boredom to Being Published in Nytimes

-Mike Robin a real estate agent thought that it would be interesting to start making his own crossword puzzles in the early days of the pandemic.
+Mike Hobin a real estate agent thought that it would be interesting to start making his own crossword puzzles in the early days of the pandemic.
 Little did he know that not long after he would get his puzzle published in the New York Times crossword.

 He compares the process of creating a puzzle as riding a bike.
 In the beginning it is a hard exercise then as you do it more, you get used to it and enjoy doing it, figuring playful punny words while brainstorming for ideas.
 It is no longer a challenge.